khushmevada1183/DripHub/src/components/README.md

 6. **Developer Experience** - Clear APIs and comprehensive documentation
 7. **Type Safety** - Consistent prop interfaces

-This unified components library eliminates the confusion between multiple folders and provides a clean, scalable architecture for the ShopHub application.
+This unified components library eliminates the confusion between multiple folders and provides a clean, scalable architecture for the DripHub application.